What is a type 2 (type II ) error?

 A type 2 error is a statistics term used to refer to a type of error that is made when no conclusive winner is declared between a control and a variation when there actually should be one.

-When you’re performing statistical hypothesis testing, there’s 2 types of errors that can occur: type I errors and type II errors.
+When you’re performing statistical hypothesis testing, there are two types of errors that can occur: type I errors and type II errors.

 Type I errors are like “false positives” and happen when you conclude that the variation you’re experimenting with is a “winner” when it’s actually not.
 Scientifically, this means that you are incorrectly rejecting the true null hypothesis and believe a relationship exists when it actually doesn’t.
 The chance that you commit type I errors is known as the type I error rate or significance level (p-value)--this number is conventionally and arbitrarily set to 0.05 (5%).